domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 SYCL applications must include `CL/sycl.hpp` which contains APIs for SYCL runtime types like queue, buffer, device, etc. They all live under `cl::sycl` namespace.
 For the simplicity of this example, we put `using namespace` command at the beginning of the file.

-* **Select Device**:
+* **Select Device**
 ```C++
 default_selector device_selector;
 ```
 This is the place where you want specfy which device (CPU, GPU, FPGA, etc) SYCL kernel execute on.
 SYCL provde a `default_selector` that will select a existing device in the system.
-SYCL also use `cpu_selector` or `gpu_selector`.
+SYCL also provide `cpu_selector`, `gpu_selector` and allow you to customize your selector.
+In this example, we will use whatever system gives us.

-* **Setup Buffers between host and device**:
+* **Setup Buffers between host and device**
 ```C++
       buffer<float, 1> a_sycl(vec_a.data(), ArraySize);
       buffer<float, 1> b_sycl(vec_b.data(), ArraySize);
       buffer<float, 1> c_sycl(vec_c.data(), ArraySize);
 ```
 In SYCL a buffer is used to maintain an area of memory that can be shared between the host and one or more devices.
 Here we instantiate a **buffer type** with two *template arguments*: data type `float` and data dimension `1`.
-Then we construct a **buffer instance** which takes two arguments: the first is the data and the second is an the number of elements.
+We also construct a **buffer instance** with two arguments: the first is the data source and the second one is an the number of elements.
+SYCL provide a lot of interfaces for constructing buffers from varias of data source like `std::vector` and `C arrays`.
-In this tutorial a buffer object of element type of `float` and dimension 1 with size `ArraySize` is created.
+In this example, we create a buffer object of element type of `float` and dimension 1 with size `ArraySize` and initiliza it with data in `vec_a`.

 * **Command Group**